For a relatively small place, many lovely El Cotillo restaurants and cafes are located all over the village rather than in one long strip.

 The Blue Cow restaurant has been on the edge of the old harbour for many years.
 It is easy to spot as it has a large Blue Cow on the top.
-It is good for local seafood and some nice views while you eat.
+It is suitable for local seafood and some lovely views while you eat.

 El Cotillo Cafes

 This cafe is open all day, until roughly just after sunset.
-It has the best view of any cafe in the village as it looks over the new harbour and right down the south coast of the island.
+It has the best view of any cafe in the village as it looks over the new harbour and right down the island’s south coast.

-El Goloso is the French bakery (with branches in Lajares too) but it also sells coffee, cakes etc as well as being able to buy freshly baked bread.
-They also sell ready make sandwiches and rolls – ideal to take to the beach.
+El Goloso is also known as the French bakery (with branches in Lajares too) but it also has coffee, cakes etc and can buy freshly baked bread.
+They also sell ready-made sandwiches and rolls – ideal to take to the beach.
 It is located on the edge of the old village overlooking the Cotillo Beach hotel area.

-There are many more restaurants in El Cotillo.
+There are many more restaurants in El Cotillo Fuerteventura.
 These are just a selection.

 Is there a vegan/vegetarian restaurant in El Cotillo?